Johann Oberreiter

-Johann Oberreiter (May 8, 1807 – July 26, 1865) was a murderer from the Austrian Empire and former mayor of Werfen who was convicted of poisoning his stepdaughter and a biological daughter in 1864, but is also suspected in the death of his first wife in 1855.
+Johann Oberreiter (8 May 1807 – 26 July 1865) was an Austrian murderer and politician.
+He was convicted of poisoning his stepdaughter and a biological daughter in 1864, but is also suspected in the death of his first wife in 1855.
 He was sentenced to death for the latter murders, and hanged in 1865.

 Biography

 Early life

-Johann Oberreiter was born on May 8, 1807, in Dienten am Hochkönig.
+Johann Oberreiter was born on 8 May 1807, in Dienten am Hochkönig.
 Nothing is known of his childhood, but as a teenager, he studied as a baker in Radstadt.
 While working in this profession, he became acquainted with the wealthy widow Maria Schintelmaißer, whose husband was also a baker.
 In order to impress her, Oberreiter joined the army, succeeding in courting her.
 The family soon had two daughters and two sons, as well as a stepdaughter from Schintelmaißer's previous marriage, and it was regarded as wealthy and respectable in the village, although Maria was considered choleric and neglectful towards her children.
 In 1843, Oberreiter was appointed the mayor of Werfen, and held this office until 1848.
-On May 25, 1855, his wife mysteriously died at age 49, and Oberreiter became the sole owner of the house and business.
-However, he found himself in debt a few years later, and on March 8, 1859, he married the 38-year-old surgeon Anna Meneweger, which produced no children.
+On 25 May 1855, his wife mysteriously died at age 49, and Oberreiter became the sole owner of the house and business.
+However, he found himself in debt a few years later, and on 8 March 1859, he married the 38-year-old surgeon Anna Meneweger, which produced no children.
 Despite his marriage, Oberreiter's economic situation remained tense, as creditors kept demanding that he pay off his debts and banks refused to grant him any further loans.